 I spent the week between Christmas and New Year’s in Los Angeles, California, painting a two-story beach path mural on a busy street corner in Santa Monica.
 The mural is located at 3000 Lincoln Blvd on the corner of Pier Ave, near the Venice city border and 1 mile from the beach.
 Lincoln Blvd is a major street that is currently being revitalized with many new public artworks.

-The mural I painted shows the oceanfront bike path connecting the cities of Venice and Santa Monica.
-The project was commissioned as a memorial to the original owners of the building, Frank and Cathie Gaudiano, by their descendants.
-Frank Gaudiano’s TV repair shop was once located in the building, and the family has memories of fishing in Santa Monica Bay.
+The “Lincoln Pier” mural creates a connection from busy Lincoln Blvd to the ocean one mile west.
+The mural shows the oceanfront bike path connecting the cities of Venice and Santa Monica, framed under an archway inspired by iconic Venice Beach boardwalk architecture.
+The project was commissioned as a memorial to the owners of the building, Frank and Cathie Gaudiano, by their descendants.

 Left: Frank and Cathie Gaudiano, original owners of the building.
 Right: Local fish in Santa Monica Bay (leopard shark, bonito, and smelt)